News

 Eos, a crescent-shaped gas cloud, is located about 300 light years away from Earth and is the size of 40 moons.
 A vast molecular cloud where stars are formed was recently spotted − unexpectedly ...

-Astronomers have discovered a massive hydrogen cloud, known as Eos, shining brightly in ultraviolet light near our solar ...
+Astronomers have discovered a massive hydrogen cloud, known as Eos, shining brightly in ultraviolet light near our solar system.
+This newly detected cloud offers fresh insights into how stars and ...

 The crescent-shaped cloud—which its discoverers named "Eos," after the ancient Greek goddess of the dawn—has long been invisible to us, despite being just 300 light-years away.
 However ...